The graph minor theorem in topological combinatorics: Graphs

 where the colimit ranges over all proper minors $G'$ of $G$ that have no more than $N$ edges. \end{theorem}

-One may view this theorem as stating that given a finitely generated $\cGop$-module $M$, the presentation of $M(G)$ becomes standardized once $G$ has sufficiently many edges.
-Our next result relates with how fast $\cGop$-modules can grow.
+One may view this theorem as stating that given a finitely generated $\cGop_{\leq g}$-module $M$, the presentation of $M(G)$ becomes standardized once $G$ has sufficiently many edges.
+Our next result relates with how fast $\cGop_{\leq g}$-modules can grow.
 For the following statement, we write $e(G)$ for the number of edges of $G$, and $v(G)$ for the number of vertices.

-\begin{theorem} Let $M$ be a finitely generated $\cGop$-module over a field $k$, and assume that the generators of $M$ have no more than $N$ edges, for some non-negative integer $N$.
-Then there exists an integer $\alpha$ such that
+\begin{theorem} Let $M$ be a finitely generated $\cGop_{\leq g}$-module over a field $k$, and assume that the generators of $M$ have no more than $N$ edges, for some non-negative integers $N$.
+Then there exists a polynomial $P \in \Q[x,y]$ of degree at most $N$ such that,